Neo-vortex/Neo-Vortex/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: C# / .NET / NativeAOT/ IOT / C++/ C / HTML/ js Fortran/ Blockchain
+Skills: C# / .NET / NativeAOT/ System Programming/ IOT / C++/ C / Fortran/ Blockchain

 - 📫 How to reach me: neo.vortex@pm.me
 - ⚡ Fun fact: The more you code, the more you like it!